aquatix/kontent-api/README.md

 - revision_id: integer with version of this particular instance
 - revision_date: date/time stamp of this revision
 - title
-- authors: List of Author
+- authors: List of KontentUser
 - is_public: Boolean, denoting whether item is private or public
 - is_published: Boolean, denoting whether item has been published or (still) draft
 - tags: List of Tag